seek-oss/logger/.changeset/brown-mugs-enjoy.md

 //              ~~~
 ```

-The following keys now fail type checking as they should be set upfront in `createLogger`:
+The following keys are no longer recommended as they should be set upfront in `createLogger`:

 | Key        | Replacement                                                                                                     |
 | :--------- | :-------------------------------------------------------------------------------------------------------------- |